 WHEN DO FRONTIER EARLY RETURNS MILES EXPIRE ?

 Great question.
 Frontier just made this more difficult on their website.
+On the phone, they will tell you “miles expire in 6 months” but “earning miles” will extend the date.
 Until about July 2016, you could easily find out when your miles expire by logging into Frontier’s site and clicking on your profile.
 Conveniently, they recently removed this feature and told me they are “working on updating the website”.
 Uh huh.
 You’ll need to email or call Early Returns to find out.
 I suggest email so you have the expiration date in writing.

 - Email Frontier EarlyReturns: Fill out their online form (get it in writing!)